 You must be students from the same school, between 15-18 years of age

 Teams must be made up of 7 students

-The team must be available to join us on-board for 1 week during the summer of 2019 (dates to be confirmed soon)
+The team must be available to join us on-board for 1 week during July 20th to 26th 2019

 A teacher from the school must join the team on-board

 Teams must select a category below for the project, along with a Team Name

 Teams will select one group leader or a primary contact to submit the project, this can be a teacher or a student.
 Each team can only submit one entry and every student can only be part of one team.
 All entries must be original work.
 We reserve the right to use student work for marketing and promotional purposes in any and all media.
 All work will be credited to the students.

 COPYRIGHT: If someone else’s work or photographs are used, they must be credited appropriately.
 This means providing their name and possibly a link next to the image/work. e.g. Photo credit: Anna Suter

 We are looking for the following qualities in a project: